Avaiga/taipy/doc/extension/README.md

-# Taipy GUI Extension template
+# Taipy GUI Extension Library example

-This directory contains all the files needed to build, package and deploy a custom element library for Taipy GUI: all the files that are needed to create a library and its elements, as well as what is needed to build a standalone Python package that can be distributed.
+This directory contains all the files needed to build, package and deploy an example of a custom element library for Taipy GUI.

-The files provided in this directory implement a custom element library that contains a very basic dynamic custom element.
-Using this template, you can get started with the build process involving both Python and JavaScript source code.
+This example demonstrates several types of custom visual elements including static and dynamic elements, handling properties with different types.

 ## Directory structure

 - `README.md`: This file.
-- `demo.py`: A Python script that can be used to demonstrate the custom element library.<br/>
+- `main.py`: A Python script that can be used to run a Taipy GUI application that has pages using the example element library.<br/>
   See the [section on Testing the library](#testing-the-custom-element-library) for more information.
-- `setup.py`: A Python script that is used to package the extension library, if needed.<br/>
+- `pyproject.toml`: The Python project settings file that can be used to package the example library, if needed.<br/>
   See the [section on Packaging](#packaging) for more information.
-- `find_taipy_gui_dir.py`: Locates the absolute path of the installation directory for Taipy GUI.
-This is used to customize the build of the JavaScript bundle.<br/>
-  See the [Building the JavaScript bundle](#building-the-javascript-bundle) section to learn when this may be useful.
-- `Manifest.in`: The Python package manifest that lists the files to include or remove.
+- `Manifest.in`: The Python package manifest that lists the files to include or remove.<br/>
-  All files that are not Python source files and that you want integrated in your package should be listed.
+  All files that are not Python source files and that you want to be integrated into your package should be listed.
 See [Manifest.in](https://packaging.python.org/en/latest/guides/using-manifest-in/) for more information.
-- `Pipfile`: Lists the Python package dependencies used by [`pipenv`](https://pypi.org/project/pipenv/).
-- `my_custom_lib/`: The directory where the whole extension library is located.
+- `example_library/`: The directory where the whole extension library example is located.
-   - `__init__.py`: Makes the `my_custom_lib` a potential Python package.
+   - `__init__.py`: Makes `example_library` a potential Python package.
-   - `my_library.py`: The source file where the custom library is declared.
+   - `example_library.py`: The source file where the custom library is declared.
-   - `webui/`: The directory that contains all the JavaScript source files and build directions.
+   - `front-end/`: The directory that contains all the JavaScript source files and build directions.
-      - `package.json`: JavaScript dependency file used by npm.<br/>
+      - `package.json`: JavaScript dependency file used by `npm` to build the front-end part of the extension library.
-        This file is updated when you manually install Taipy GUI.
       - `webpack.config.js`: This file is used for building the JavaScript bundle that holds the Web components code that is used in the generated pages.
-      - `tsconfig.json`: We are using [TypeScript](https://www.typescriptlang.org/)
-        as a more productive language, compared to JavaScript, to create the Web components that are rendered on the generated pages.
-The TypeScript transpiler (the program that transforms TypeScript code to vanilla JavaScript) needs this file to drive its execution.
+      - `tsconfig.json`: The configuration file for TypeScript transpilation.
       - `src/`: The source code for the Web components used by the custom elements.
          - `index.ts`: The entry point of the generated JavaScript module.
-         - `SimpleLabel.tsx`: A simple example of a React component that displays the value of a property.
+         - `ColoredLabel.tsx`: A simple example of a React component that displays the value of a property as a string where each consecutive character has a different color.
+      - `scripts/`: A directory containing NodeJS scripts used by the build process.

 ## Building the custom library